lzim/mtl/blue/session03/s03_facilitator/mtl_session03_say_checklist.md

 [<img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style = “display:inline-block”/>](#DontClick) ____________ **Time 00:15-00:25 – Review how to “Get Team Data Table"**

 ### 2. When you make Clinic Selections & click the "Apply" button, it produces tabs of descriptive team data.
-#### IMPORTANT: We already have a "Report Bookmark" with your Clinic Selections saved from last time.
+#### IMPORTANT: We already have a "Report Bookmark" saved with the Clinic Selections your team made last session.
 Click on the "Bookmark" icon and select your Team Name to locate it.
 - [ ] Data in the "Team Data" tab are means, medians and percentages of key variables likely to influence the team's priorities for learning from *Modeling to Learn*.
 - [ ] There are team data produced for each module of *Modeling to Learn*, each stored in its own tab:
    + Care Coordination (CC) - tab title *Care Coordination (CC)*